ej-z/Image-recommendation-app/README.md

 How to run
-1. pip install numpy
+1. pip install -r requirements.txt
-2. pip install scipy
-3. pip install sklearn
-4. python main.py
+2. python main.py

 How to use
 1. Task 1